-If you do not have access to a Scantron/NCS scanner, you can take advantage of the scanning service provided by the national vendor.
+If you do not have access to a Scantron/NCS scanner, you can take advantage of the scanning service provided by the Learning for Life National Service Center.
 Here's how:

 - 1. Complete the Scantron Scanning Council Form and Scantron Scanning School Form, see appendix. - 2.
 Proofread all Scantrons.
 Fill in empty/skipped bubbles with a No. 2 pencil. - 3.
 Arrange all Scantrons so they are all face up and facing the same direction.
 If you do not arrange your Scantrons as directed, we cannot guarantee a quick turn around time. - 4.
-Ship your Scantrons with a tracking number and the forms mentioned in #1 directly to the vendor at: SourceHOV, ATTN: BSA/Learning for Life, 2701 East Grauwyler Road, Irving, TX 75061. - 5.
-Within five business days you will receive an email with one .dlm file for each school.
+Ship your Scantrons with a tracking number and the forms mentioned in #1 directly to the Learning for Life National Service Center at: 1325 W. Walnut Hill Lane, Irving, TX 75038. - 5.
+Within ten (10) business days you will receive an email with one .dlm file for each school.